ALMA Lensing Cluster Survey: Deep 1.2 mm Number Counts and Infrared Luminosity Functions at $z\simeq1-8$: Number counts CIB

 We derive number counts at 1.2 mm based on the most common method: directly counting the sources, correcting their purity and completeness, and obtaining the number density per survey area \citep[e.g.,][]{hatsukade2013,ono2014,carniani2015,fujimoto2016,aravena2016,dunlop2017,umehata2017,hatsukade2018,arancibia2018,franco2018,gonzalez2020,gomez2021}.
 Note that the lensing effect is corrected in the measurements of the flux density and the survey area.
 A total of 104 and 146 sources are accounted for in our number counts analysis based on the blind and blind+prior samples, after removing the sources that are regarded as the cluster member galaxies and correcting the counts from the multiple images (Section \ref{sec:lens}).

 A contribution to the number counts from an identified source, $\xi$, is given by

-where $S$, $C$, $A_{\rm eff}$, and $p(S)$ are the intrinsic flux density, completeness, survey area, and purity (equation~\ref{eq:purity}), respectively.
+where $S$, $C$, \tcb{$D$}, $A_{\rm eff}$, and $p(S)$ are the intrinsic flux density, completeness, \tcb{intrinsic source size}, survey area, and purity (equation~\ref{eq:purity}), respectively.
 Then, a sum of the contributions for each flux bin is computed by,

 where $\Delta S$ is the bin width with the unit of mJy to normalize the difference due to the bin size.
 To evaluate the uncertainty of $n(S)$, we include Poisson statistical errors of the source counts per bin and the uncertainty of the intrinsic flux density estimate.
 For the Poisson error, we use the values presented in \cite{gehrels1986} that are applicable to a small number of statistics.
-For the intrinsic flux density uncertainty, we take the following contributions into account: the random noise, the error of the absolute accuracy of the ALMA Band~6 flux calibration, and errors of the lens correction that are contributed by uncertainties from the lens model and the source redshift.
+For the intrinsic flux density uncertainty, we take the following contributions into account: the random noise, the error of the absolute accuracy of the ALMA Band~6 flux calibration, and errors of the lens correction that are contributed by uncertainties from the lens model and the source redshift. \tcb{Given the negligible impact of the Poisson statistical errors on the purity estimate at our high purity cut (Section~\ref{sec:source_ext}), the purity uncertainty is not included in our procedure.}